ghusse/jQRangeSlider/Readme.txt

    * Triggered when the user has moved and element and changed internal values (limits the number of events).

 # Prerequisites
-* Element on which .rangeSlider() is applied will be positionned as relative if no positionning is set.
+ * Element on which .rangeSlider() is applied will be positioned as relative if no positioning is set.